uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Levia Grada.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the Basilisk - Master of Alchemy
+## Incomplete Velto Oktae: Sign of the Basilisk - Master of Alchemy
 ___
 No longer requires touch.
 ___